-Trekking in Norway: Most Popular Norwegian Trekking Routes
+Trekking in Norway: Great Routes for Hiking Holidays

-Summer is a perfect season for undertaking sport activities, and especially it would be perfect to enjoy the combination of tourism and sport.
-This allows you to explore new things, meet new people, and enjoy the scenic views in another country, while keeping yourself in a good shape.
-Trekking in Norway appears to be an activity that is getting more and more popular among numerous tourists, who come to this Scandinavian land to explore its authentic nature and inartificial beauty.
+Summer is a perfect season for undertaking sports activities, and especially it would be ideal for enjoying the combination of tourism and sport.
+This type of activity allows you to explore new things, meet new people, and enjoy the scenic views in another country while keeping yourself in a good shape.
+Trekking in Norway has been gaining in popularity during the last several decades, and many travelers come to this Scandinavian land to explore its authentic nature and inartificial beauty.

-Norway is a country that can boast a vast array of outstanding mountains, more than 175 of which exceed 2,000 meters!
-Of course, the Norwegian mountains are not as high as the Swiss, Italian, or French Alps, yet they don’t become less beautiful or enchanting because of it.
-Eventually, all those who want to get a rush of adrenaline in their veins and climb the highest mountains typically go to Nepal or Pakistan.
-Norway, on the other hand, offers the trekkers a chance to relish in its inexpressible beauty and relax during some moments of solitude.
+Norway is a country that can boast vast mountain ranges, with more than 175 mountains exceeding the height of 2,000 meters!
+Of course, the Norwegian mountains are not as high as the Swiss, Italian, or French Alps, yet they can decently compete with them in terms of beauty.
+Norway offers hikers a chance to relish its spectacular landscapes and relax during moments of solitude.

-This article appears to be a short guide to trekking in Norway, which provides you with the most popular Norwegian trekking routes and tips for your next adventure.
+This article appears to be a short guide to trekking in Norway, which provides you with the most famous Norwegian trekking routes and tips for your next adventure.
+To learn more about hiking in this country, check out our articles about the 10 best hikes and peaks in Norway.

 Popular Routes for Trekking in Norway

-Trekking in Norway is an extremely great idea about how to spend a summer season, given the country’s charming nature, lots of wooden cabins for trekkers that are scattered across the country and offer decent accommodation for an affordable fee (affordable in terms of Norway, though), and ability to place a tent almost anywhere.
-This piece of the article contains most enchanting trekking routes in this Scandinavian land.
-So, let’s rock.
+Trekking in Norway is an extremely great idea for how to spend the summer season, given the country’s charming and captivating nature.
+Many wooden cabins and huts are scattered across the country and offer hikers decent accommodation for an affordable fee (affordable in terms of Norway, though).
+Besides, Norway’s Allemannsretten (“everyman’s right”) law allows travelers to pitch a tent almost anywhere, which removes many logistical headaches for travelers.

-- Passing the Hardangervidda.
+- Hardangervidda.
 When you think about trekking in Norway, one of the first places you may think about is Hardangervidda.
-You won’t find the tallest mountains here, but a vast territory – that lets you feel the essence of Norway, by the way – of this plateau is an ideal spot for trekking.
-The trails on Hardangervidda don’t seem to end at all, while a couple of dozens of public huts offer you a good refuge.
-Moreover, this is the place where you can experience, perhaps, the Norway’s longest and “richest” trek.
+You won’t find the tallest mountains here, but the vast territory of this plateau and rich wildlife offer great opportunities for trekking.
+The trails on Hardangervidda at times seem endless, while a couple of dozens of public huts offer hikers a decent refuge.
+Moreover, this is an area where you can try Norway’s longest and one of the most impressive treks.

 Location: the south of Norway.